chise/hng-kiridashi-data/README.md

 source of the HNG dataset.

-The cropped images were generated on the Web collaboration tool "切り 出しくん (Kiridashi-kun）" which was developed by International Institute for Digital Humanities.
+The cropped images were generated on the Web collaboration tool "切り 出しくん (Kiridashi-kun)" which was developed by International Institute for Digital Humanities.